 A litigator with more than a decade of experience, Aaron has expertise in professional liability, insurance coverage, and complex general liability litigation.
+Aaron is the Chair of the firm’s Professional Liability Practice Group.
 He takes a global approach with each case, personally handling every stage of the process to provide highly strategic, efficient, and cost-effective results.
 With forward thinking, he diligently investigates and gathers facts with a sharp eye to what would be relevant and admissible if the case should go to trial.

 As a go-to resource for professional liability litigation and as Minnesota panel counsel for multiple professional liability insurers, Aaron represents:

 - homeowner’s associations

 Respecting the expertise of his clients, Aaron fosters effective relationships and stellar results through collaboration with his clients.
 Since most professional liability cases involve insurance coverage issues, he brings a competitive advantage with his vast experience and thorough understanding of how to navigate both successfully.

 Aaron works closely with claims representatives and managers at leading insurance companies, representing them on coverage issues including:

 - commercial tort liability

 - sexual harassment/sexual abuse litigation